tarruda/neovim.github.io/_posts/2015-09-30-september-newsletter.md

 We planned many features not yet available in 0.1, but decided to postpone them for future milestones, which will be more frequent after this newsletter.

-This illustrates the path Neovim will take for now on: Instead of preparing big releases that take forever to happen, we'll focus on smaller, frequent and more stable releases.
+This illustrates the path Neovim will take from now on: Instead of preparing big releases that take forever to happen, we'll focus on smaller, frequent and more stable releases.

-The 0.1 release is basically just a tag that users looking to compile Neovim in a version that has a minimum level of stability, but future releases may also contain precompiled binaries and even installers(when Windows is officially supported)
+The 0.1 release is basically just a tag for users looking to compile Neovim in a version that has a minimum level of stability, but future releases may also contain precompiled binaries and even installers (when Windows is officially supported).

+Neovim 0.1 is already available for [Homebrew/Linuxbrew][homebrew-formula] and [Arch Linux][archlinux-pkgbuild].
+Check the [installation page on the Neovim Wiki][installing-neovim-package] for more possibilities to install Neovim (although, at the time of writing, most of these will install the latest development version of Neovim instead of the 0.1 release).

 ### Bountysource salt campaign